cheminfo/eln-docs/docs/20_samples/10_sample-edition/includes/mfIsotopes/README.md

 ![](isotopes.png)

 There is also the possibility to enter non-natural isotopic ratio.
 In this case the ratio between all the stable isotopes will be placed between curly brackets and separated by a comma.
-This is, if you have a molecule with 10 carbons having 20% [12C] and 80% [13C] you will enter `C{20,80}10`.
+That is, if you have a molecule with 10 carbons having 20% [12C] and 80% [13C], you will enter `C{20,80}10`.

 </div>